Diet can affect the symptoms of diverticulitis. Some foods can help prevent symptoms, while others may make a flare-up worse.

 If any foods aggravate symptoms, then a person may wish to speak to their doctor.
 The University of California, San Francisco (UCSF) note that some doctors may suggest a person takes a fiber supplement, such as methylcellulose (Citrucel) or psyllium (Metamucil).

 Probiotics are beneficial bacteria that help the gut stay healthy.
-A 2013 study suggested that probiotics can be effective in treating symptomatic diverticular disease, especially when combined with medication.
+A

 People can take probiotics as a supplement, but they also occur naturally in some foods.
 These foods include natural yogurt and fermented foods, such as: